 What are the investigations?

 A bladder diary is very useful in determining how much urine can be passed spontaneously and how frequently voiding occurs.
-If combined with intermittent self-catheterization (see below) after a voluntary void, it can measure how much residual volume is left in the bladder.
-The ratio of spontaneously voided urine volume to the residual volume gives an idea of how well the bladder can contract.
+If combined with intermittent self-catheterisation (see below) after a voluntary void, it can measure how much residual volume is left in the bladder.
+The ratio of spontaneously voided urine volume to the residual volume (voiding efficiency) gives an idea of how well the bladder can contract.

 Urinary flow rate